-With the tire elevated, remove the lug nuts and slide off the wheel.
+With the tire elevated, remove the lug nuts with the correct lug nut socket size and slide off the wheel.
 If you have aftermarket rims, you may also have wheel lock nuts.
 Make sure you have the lug nut lock adapter in your trunk at all times.
 If you can’t find the adapter, you you will most likely need to have the vehicle towed.

 With the tire off, slip the new tire on and tighten the lug nuts back into position.
 First tighten them lightly while the wheel is elevated.
 Now, lower your vehicle back to its normal height and finish tightening the lug nuts (again in a criss-cross pattern) until they are fully secure.
 Make sure these are tight as you don’t want anything coming loose while driving.
 Then place everything back into your trunk.
 You can now drive a decent ways before you need to take your vehicle in to have the tire patched or possibly replaced, depending on what the exact damage is.

 - How to Jack Up a Car in 8 Steps